ataylor89/primes/README.md

 The file primecheck.py checks whether a number is prime.

 It accepts an integer as a positional argument.
-(The file primetable.py uses options, whereas primecheck.py uses a positional argument.)

 If the argument is less than 2, then the program indicates that it is neither prime nor composite.